-But this didn't deter from a delightful journey.
-When I first heard the distinctive chugging of the steam engine – 4/4 time, one repeated bar of two forte treble crochets and two piano bass crotchets, played at a varied tempo depending on the gradient – I thought of Thomas the Tank Engine and his Fat Controller, but this wasn't quite right: Thomas and his friends were huge engines, dwarfing the cute stick men as they stood statically though Ringo's narration.
-A more accurate analogy was Ivor the Engine, and although the hilly scenery wasn't quite the Welsh valleys, I could almost imagine the dragons sitting on the engine and hatching their babies.
+But this doesn't deter from a delightful journey.
+When I first heard the distinctive chugging of the steam engine – 4/4 time, one repeated bar of two forte treble crochets and two piano bass crotchets, played at a varying tempo depending on the gradient – I was instantly reminded of Thomas the Tank Engine and the Fat Controller, but somehow this wasn't quite right.
+Thomas and his friends are huge engines, dwarfing the cute stick men as they stand statically though Ringo's narration, but a more accurate analogy might be Ivor the Engine, as the Toy Train is, well, much more toy-like than Thomas; and although the hilly scenery around Darjeeling isn't quite the Welsh valleys, I could almost imagine the dragons sitting on the engine and hatching their babies.

-Another thing that hardly ever happened in the books was the train running out of water, but this being India it wasn't long before we ground to yet another halt, and this time we stayed there.
+Another thing that hardly ever happens in the books is the train running out of water, but this being India it wasn't long before we ground to yet another halt, and this time we stayed there.
 In a classic engineering solution to the problem of getting a train up a severely steep hillside, the track is full of switchbacks where the train has to zigzag backwards and forwards, gradually ascending the hill by judicious use of points (each changed by a lonely old man hiding from the rain in a decrepit old brick house).
 It wasn't, then, much of a surprise that after a few hours on board we'd yet again backed into a dead end and stopped.

 After 15 minutes I stuck my head out of the window and tried to see why we still weren't moving.
-The fact that there was no engine may have had something do with it, but typically nobody had thought to inform the passengers that the train had run out of water and needed to go off for a refill; we were already running late from the work on the track and it was quite obvious that we were going nowhere.
+The fact that there was no engine may have had something do with it, but nobody had thought to inform the passengers that the train had run out of water and needed to go off for a refill; we were already running late from the work on the track and it was quite obvious that we were going nowhere.

 Luckily the siding was still close to the road, so along with half the train I jumped down onto the track, walked down to the road and eventually hailed a bus.
 The heavens opened, I got to Darjeeling before long, and that was the Toy Train experience.
-'Not to be missed' was the guidebook's accidentally accurate summary; 'Not to be trusted' would have been more accurate.
+'Not to be missed' was the guidebook's accidentally accurate summary; 'not to be trusted' would perhaps have been more accurate.

 Crazy days indeed.